mbgeorge48/dotfiles/README.md

 ## Setup

-1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.
+1. If you're on OSX then start by installing Apple's Command Line Tools, which are prerequisites for Git and Homebrew.

 ```sh
 xcode-select --install